mcneel/developer.rhino3d.com/content/en/guides/rhinopython/rhinopyhon-7/python-rhinoscriptsyntax-points/index.md

 print(pnt) #Print the new coordinates
 ```

-Using the Python `for` function it is quite easy to pull each coordinate in succession:
+Using the Python `for` function it is quite easy to walk through each coordinate in succession:

 ```
-for c in (pnt.X, pnt.Y, pnt.Z):
+for c in pnt:
     print (c) # This will loop through each coordinate in the point3d
 ```

 Rhinoscriptsyntax contains a number of methods to manipulate points.
 See [RhinoScript Points and Vectors Methods](/guides/rhinopython/python-rhinoscriptsyntax-point-vector-methods) for details.

+For those familiar with RhinoScript, which represents points as a pure list, the Python representation is a little different and offers a few more options.

 ### Adding a point to display in Rhino